 1. Create a spreadsheet.
-The first column should be the unique Washroom Code.
-And the second column should be the link of the google form. (the link of the first form you created with the pre-filled response)
+The first column should be the unique code.
+And the second column should be the link to the google form. (the link of the first form you created with the pre-filled response)

 2. Segregate the part of the link that will be common to all links i.e. the part of the link without the unique ID

-3. Now, apply formula CONCATENATE and specify the value of two cells that you want to merge.
-For example, value of cell in column A and row number 1 will be A1.
+3. Now, apply the formula CONCATENATE and specify the value of two cells that you want to merge.
+For example, the value of the cell in column A and row number 1 will be A1.

 5. Paste the links under the column Google Form link on your spreadsheet.

-This way, you can create multiple unique links of your Google forms.
+This way, you can create multiple unique links to your Google forms.

-And now, since you have to create QR Codes of Google Forms, the next step is to create QR Codes.
+And now, since you have to get QR Codes for Google Forms, the next step is to create QR Codes.

 C. How to create QR Codes in bulk